sjia03/cloze-encounters/README.md

-# cloze-encounters

-# 📚 Cloze Encounters: Measuring LLM Exposure to Copyrighted Texts
+# 📚 Cloze Encounters: Impact of Pirated Data on LLM Performance

-This repository contains the full data pipeline and analysis code for the paper **“Cloze Encounters: Identifying Data Access Influence in Large Language Models”**.
+This repository contains the full data pipeline and analysis code for the paper **“Cloze Encounters: Impact of Pirated Data on LLM Performance”**.
 We investigate the effects of training data access—especially from copyrighted corpora—on large language model (LLM) performance, using the Books3 dataset and the name cloze task.

 ---